nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New Descriptor Interface {{since '10.3'}}

-A Descriptor interface has been added, such that all descriptors implementing it will be automatically registered and unregistered in the targeted component, saving lots of boilerplate code and pushing towards a standardization of the contribution registration behaviours.
+A Descriptor interface has been added, such that all descriptors implementing it will be automatically registered and unregistered in the targeted component, saving lots of boilerplate code and pushing towards a standardization of the contribution registration behaviors.
 As an example, here is the AvroComponent written [before](https://github.com/nuxeo/nuxeo/blob/10.2-SNAPSHOT/nuxeo-runtime/nuxeo-runtime-stream/src/main/java/org/nuxeo/runtime/avro/AvroComponent.java) and [after](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-runtime/nuxeo-runtime-stream/src/main/java/org/nuxeo/runtime/avro/AvroComponent.java).
 214 locs became 131, 4 inner classes removed, 2 full methods removed, 83 less useless locs, and a standardized and reliable code.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25186](https://jira.nuxeo.com/browse/NXP-25186)